Christie Blatchford: Career

 In 1998, Blatchford moved to the newly launched National Post.
 In 1999, she received the National Newspaper Award for column writing.
 She left the Post to return to The Globe and Mail in 2003, working as a columnist there for eight years.

-During four trips to Afghanistan in 2006–07, she reported on the experiences of Canadian soldiers.
+During four trips to Afghanistan in 2006–07, Blatchford reported on the experiences of Canadian soldiers.
 Based on these experiences, she wrote the book Fifteen Days: Stories of Bravery, Friendship, Life and Death from Inside the New Canadian Army.
 The book went on to garner the 2008 Governor General's Literary Award in Non-fiction.

-She returned once again to the National Post in 2011 and would remain there for the rest of her career.
+Blatchford returned once again to the National Post in 2011 and would remain there for the rest of her career.
 She was also a frequent panelist, commentator, contributor and guest on CFRB radio for several decades.

-Blatchford's book Helpless: Caledonia's Nightmare of Fear and Anarchy, and How the Law Failed All of Us, concerning the Grand River land dispute, led to some controversy including several members of the student body of the University of Waterloo protesting her speaking engagement and leading to its being cancelled on grounds of security.
+Blatchford's book Helpless: Caledonia's Nightmare of Fear and Anarchy, and How the Law Failed All of Us, concerning the Grand River land dispute, led to some controversy, including several members of the student body of the University of Waterloo protesting her speaking engagement and leading to its being cancelled on grounds of security.

-In an article in the National Post online on August 22, 2011, she criticized the outpouring of support resulting from the death of federal NDP Leader and the Parliament of Canada's Leader of the Opposition Jack Layton, calling it "a public spectacle", and referring to Layton's "canonization".
+In an article in the National Post online on August 22, 2011, Blatchford criticized the outpouring of support resulting from the death of federal NDP Leader and the Parliament of Canada's Leader of the Opposition Jack Layton, calling it "a public spectacle", and referring to Layton's "canonization".
 This caused an outcry toward Blatchford herself.
 Blatchford's commentary on the 2013 suicide of Rehtaeh Parsons also led to Parsons' father accusing Blatchford of victim blaming.

 In June 2018, Blatchford said of a press subsidy: "God forbid Ottawa should start to subsidize newspapers too.
 As a journalist, the thought gives me the shudders."

 Illness and death

 After having to cut short her assignment covering the 2019 federal election campaign due to nagging muscle pain, Blatchford was diagnosed in November 2019 with lung cancer which was found to have metastasized to bones in the spine and hip by the time it was detected.
 Blatchford was inducted into the Canadian News Hall of Fame the same month, but was unable to attend the ceremony.

-She took leave from writing her column and sought treatment at Princess Margaret Cancer Centre where she underwent several months of surgeries, radiation therapy, chemotherapy and immunotherapy.
+Blatchford took leave from writing her column and sought treatment at Princess Margaret Cancer Centre, where she underwent several months of surgeries, radiation therapy, chemotherapy and immunotherapy.
 She died in Toronto on February 12, 2020.